asiff00/TTS-Training-Blueprint/README.md

 ## Dataset Preparation

-The way it is done is, in the dataset, we concatenate both text tokens and audio tokens together and during the training we teach the model that given these tokens (text tokens), it should generate the following tokens (audio tokens).
-Technically this is how it is done.
+The way it is done is, in the dataset, we concatenate both text tokens and audio tokens, and during the training we teach the model that given these tokens (text tokens), it should generate the following tokens (audio tokens).
+Lets break it down into steps.

 ### Step-by-Step Process